 Rewards and Compensation

 If you have completed a project or en employee has had an individual success, it is essential to bring the whole team together to share in the celebration.
-You should also highlight the achievement elsewhere in the organisation so it is promoted widely.
 Mark the occasion clearly and ensure that everyone feels included and connected to the success.

 Give and encourage feedback as often as possible.
 Don’t wait until meetings, one to ones and reviews.
 Encourage your team to come and speak to you and keep them motivated by keeping on top of their progress and letting them know when they are doing well.
 Always remain constructive.
 If feedback is critical, make sure you include ways this can be improved in future and allow employees time to ask questions and seek solutions